 How do you tell the above-average carpet cleaner apart from the average carpet cleaner?
 One way to do so is to see if the carpet cleaner is certified.
-In the carpet cleaning industry, there are certification organizations that provide the cleaning standards by which cleaning and restoration should be done.
+In the carpet cleaning industry, certification organizations provide the cleaning standards by which professionals do cleaning and restoration.

 The Institute for Inspection, Cleaning, and Restoration Certification

-The most prominent of these organizations is The Institute for Inspection, Cleaning and Restoration Certification (IICRC).
+The Institute for Inspection, Cleaning, and Restoration Certification (IICRC) is the most prominent of these organizations.
 The IICRC has written standards that are also certified by the American National Standards Institue (ANSI).
 Many standards are also recognized by the carpet manufacturers, insurance companies, and the carpet industry as a whole.
 The IICRC has certified instructors who hold in-person classes all over the country.
 These classes teach and test carpet cleaning professionals on the cleaning standards found in the IICRC S100 publication.
 The S100 is also called the “Standard for Professional Cleaning of Textile Floor Coverings.”